How do I avoid fines and fees?

 The level of reimbursement or credit for items returned more than 6 months after they have been marked "Lost" is at the discretion of the Penn Libraries.
 For items that are not the property of the Penn Libraries (e.g: Interlibrary loans, BorrowDirects or E-ZBorrows): once the Penn Libraries have been billed for lost materials by the original lending institution, no credits or reimbursements will be issued.

-Are damaged books subject to fines and fees?
+Are damaged books subject to fees?

 Contact us at the Van Pelt Library Circulation Desk: